nmi-leipzig/jacc/README.md

 ### Divider Cascade

-7-Series fpga mmcm blocks have an attribute called CLKOUT4_CASCADE.<br/>
+7 series fpga mmcm blocks have an attribute called **CLKOUT4_CASCADE**.<br/>
-This attribute can be used to use the product of the clock dividers 4 and 6 on the clock signal 4.<br/>
+Using this attribute will let the clock 4 signal be divided by the product of the clock dividers 4 and 6.<br/>
+See Xilinx' [documentation](https://www.xilinx.com/support/documentation/user_guides/ug472_7Series_Clocking.pdf#G6.274377) more information.

 #### Example Usage